SHolysh/HydrographExplorerHelp/index.md

 By default, locations with deep (>20 m below ground surface) groundwater monitoring data for the period 1992 - 2022 are shown.
 The four data types listed above can be shown alone or combined.

-The lowermost item on the menu provides a preview of the hydrograph for the selected location.

 On the map, the user can zoom in to focus on a specific area using the roller on the mouse, or by clicking the + icon in the upper left corner of the map.
 Location names are shown when the user uses the mouse to hover over a specific location.

-Clicking on a location Will provide the full location name, plus an option to _analyze monitoring data_, as shown in the figure below:
+Clicking on a location will provide the full location name, plus an option to _analyze monitoring data_, as shown in Figure 3.
+Once a location is selected, a preview of the hydrograph for the selected location of the menu on the right.
 ![*Figure 3: ORMGP Hydrograph Explorer - Selection of a Location*](https://raw.githubusercontent.com/OWRC/HydrographExplorerHelp/main/images/HydrogExp02.PNG)
 _Figure 3: ORMGP Hydrograph Explorer - Selection of a location_